So you’re interested in getting a Power Rack or Power Cage…but where do you start?

 There are so many options, things to consider, and decisions to be made when selecting this central piece of equipment.

-In this article we are going to break down what a power rack is, the benefits of these racks, what to consider when buying your rack, and share some of our top picks.
+In this article, we are going to break down what a power rack is, the benefits of these racks, what to consider when buying your rack, and share some of our top picks for the best power racks and cages for CrossFit workouts.

 What is a Power Rack or Power Cage